python-botogram/botogram/docs/api/telegram.rst

       .. versionadded:: 0.4

+   .. py:attribute:: forward_signature

+      The signature of the post author if present.
+This is currently only available for channel posts.

+      .. versionadded:: 0.7

    .. py:attribute:: forward_date

       The integer date (in Unix time) of when the original message was sent, when this message is a forward.

       *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: forward_hidden

+      When ``True`` indicates that the original sender has opted to hide his account.

+      .. versionadded:: 0.7

    .. py:attribute:: reply_to_message